specla/database/Readme.md

 #### Raw
 If there is some Mongo functionality which isn't supported yet in this module, you can then use the raw method and have full access to the Mongo object.
-> Its important to notice that when youre using the raw method, you have to manually close the db connection with the `done` callback
+> Its important to notice when youre using the raw method, you have to manually close the db connection with the `done` callback

 ```js
 DB.raw((db, done) => {